vteague/contactTracing/blog/2020-07-07IssueSummary.md

 Many issues have been found as well as recommendations for how to fix them, and some of these fixes have dramatically improved the effectiveness of the COVIDSafe app.
 In addition, several of these issues have been found and reported in contact tracing apps used in other countries.

 Most, but not all, of these issues have been fixed.
-However, due to a quirk in the way that COVIDSafe works, it is not clear that users are actually receiving automatic updates to the app.  **If you haven't checked you are running the most recent version, you should check manually and update now.**
+However, due to a quirk in the way that COVIDSafe works, it is not clear that users are actually receiving automatic updates to the app.
+If you haven't checked you are running the most recent version, you should check manually and update now.

+Oct 28th: The most important message for users is for Issue 25: **users need to open the app, check that its location permissions are OK (have a green tick) and, if not, grant location permission to the app (again).** Note that leaving the global location setting off also prevents scanning - see Issue 23.

 ## Types of issues